spacetelescope/webbpsf/docs/relnotes.rst

  * Added software infrastructure for using measured instrument WFE from ISIM cryo-tests - however the data files are not yet ready and approved.
 This functionality will be fully activated in a near-future release (later this summer).
- * Added attributes for detector selection and pixel positions to all SIs
+ * Added attributes for detector selection and pixel positions to all SIs, backed with latest science instrument aperture file mapping between detector pixels and angular positions on the JWST focal plane.
  * Improved automatic toggling based on selected filter of instrument properties such as NIRCam short/long channel and pixel scales, and NIRISS and MIRI pupil masks.
+ * *Thanks to Kyle van Gorkom, Anand Sivaramakrishnan, John Stansberry, Colin Cox, Randal Telfer, and George Hartig for assisting with information and data to support these updates.*

 WFIRST updates: